 “You mean, demon boy?”

 Ari groaned at the reminder.
-Erik the Incubus was a bad judgment call she made when she was bored and needed a release… repeatedly.
+Clover the Incubus was a bad judgment call she made when she was bored and needed a release… repeatedly.
 She struggled to escape him as he liked to appear every decade or so, solely to torment her.

 “One of many examples.”
 Ari shook her head, reliving the many times she should have lit his perfectly coiffed hair with her fire magic, instead of falling into bed with him again, fanning a very different type of flame.